 Our history is rooted in the corporate responsibility movement of the 1970s.
 Using their corporate investments, religious institutions pressured companies to provide better working conditions or disinvest in Apartheid South Africa.
 These institutions also aimed to use a portion of their retirement and other investments to encourage access to capital for credit-starved low-income communities in the United States and to proactively support community organizations whose values resonated with their own.
-Recognizing this growing desire among religious communities, Christian Brothers Investment Services (CBIS) created Partners for the Common Good in 1989 as a collaborative vehicle for religious institutions to help the poor and empower the marginalized.
+Recognizing this growing desire among religious communities, Christian Brothers Investment Services (CBIS) created Partners for the Common Good (Partners) in 1989 as a collaborative vehicle for religious institutions to help the poor and empower the marginalized.

-CBIS established PCG as a series of limited partnership funds: Partners for the Common Good Loan Fund (1989-1994) and PCG 2000 (1994-2000).
+CBIS established Partners as a series of limited partnership funds: Partners for the Common Good Loan Fund (1989-1994) and PCG 2000 (1994-2000).
 Under the leadership of Sister Carol Coston, O.P., PCG 2000 attracted investments from nearly 100 religious institutions.
-In 2001, PCG was recognized for its leadership and innovation when it was selected to receive a prestigious Presidential Award for Excellence in Microenterprise Development in the category of Program Innovation.
+In 2001, Partners was recognized for its leadership and innovation when it was selected to receive a prestigious Presidential Award for Excellence in Microenterprise Development in the category of Program Innovation.

 Among the first “community investor” funds, PCG Loan Fund and PCG 2000 played a pioneering role in creating a market for community investments and helping other socially motivated investor pools get started.
-PCG was one of the first national intermediaries to focus on serving the nascent and emerging Community Development Financial Institutions (CDFI) industry.
-Today, many foundations, banks and other socially motivated investor funds have utilized PCG's blue print and incorporated similar types of community investments into their portfolios.
+Partners was one of the first national intermediaries to focus on serving the nascent and emerging Community Development Financial Institutions (CDFI) industry.
+Today, many foundations, banks and other socially motivated investor funds have utilized Partners' blue print and incorporated similar types of community investments into their portfolios.